sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getDiscountAmount({})).toEqual(v0)
 -->

-Here, we calculate a discount — maximum of either user’s personal discount or current site-wide promotion.
+Here, we calculate a discount: the maximum of either the user’s personal discount or the current site-wide promotion.
 If the user has no discount and there’s no promotion now, the discount is 0.

 My brain is refusing to even try to understand what’s going on here.
+There’s so much nesting and repetition, it’s hard to see whether this code is doing anything at all.

 Let’s try to simplify it a bit:

 ```js
 function getDiscountAmount(discountOptions) {